Brenner Pass: Holy Roman Empire

 During the High Middle Ages, Brenner Pass was a part of the important Via Imperii, an imperial road linking the Kingdom of Germany north of the Alps with the Italian March of Verona.
-In the carolingian Divisio Regnorum of 806 the Brenner region is called per alpes Noricas, the transit through the Noric Alps.
-Since the 12th century, the Brenner Pass was controlled by the Counts of Tyrol within the Holy Roman Empire.
-Emperor Frederick Barbarossa made frequent uses of the Brenner Pass to cross the Alps during his imperial expeditions into Italy.
-The 12th-century Brenner Pass was a trackway for mule trains and carts.
+In the Carolingian Divisio Regnorum of 806, the Brenner region was called per alpes Noricas, the transit through the Noric Alps.
+From the 12th century, the Brenner Pass was controlled by the Counts of Tyrol within the Holy Roman Empire.
+Emperor Frederick Barbarossa made frequent use of the Brenner Pass to cross the Alps during his imperial expeditions into Italy.
+The 12th-century Brenner Pass accommodated mule trains and carts.

 Modernisation of the Brenner Pass started in 1777, when a carriage road was laid out at the behest of Empress Maria Theresa.

 Austrian Empire

 Modernisation further took place under the Austrian Empire and the Brenner Railway, which was completed in stages from 1853 to 1867.
 It became the first trans-Alpine railway without a major tunnel and at high altitude (crossing the Brenner Pass at 1,371 m).
-Completion of the railway enabled the Austrians to move their troops more efficiently; the Austrians had hoped to secure their territories of Venetia and Lombardy (south of the Alps), but lost them to Italy following the Second Italian War of Independence in 1859 and Austro-Prussian War in 1866.
+Completion of the railway enabled the Austrians to move their troops more efficiently; they had hoped to secure their territories of Venetia and Lombardy (south of the Alps), but lost them to Italy following the Second Italian War of Independence in 1859 and Austro-Prussian War in 1866.